ttlew/conversation/dialog-build.md

       </tr>
       </table>

       If you make a slot optional, only reference its context variable in the node-level response text if you can word it such that it makes sense even if no value is provided for the slot.
-For example, you might word a summary statement like this, "I am ordering a $size $dietary pizza for delivery at $time."
-The resulting text makes sense whether the dietary restriction information, such as `gluten-free` or `dairy-free`, is provided or not.
-The result is either, "I am ordering a large gluten-free pizza for delivery at 3:00PM." or "I am ordering a large pizza for delivery at 3:00PM."
+For example, you might word a summary statement like this, `I am ordering a $size $dietary pizza for delivery at $time.` The resulting text makes sense whether the dietary restriction information, such as `gluten-free` or `dairy-free`, is provided or not.
+The result is either, `I am ordering a large gluten-free pizza for delivery at 3:00PM.` or `I am ordering a large pizza for delivery at 3:00PM.`
       {: tip}

     - **Conditional**: If you want a slot to be enabled only under certain conditions, then you can add a condition to it.
 For example, if slot 1 asks for a meeting start time, slot 2 captures the meeting duration, and slot 3 captures the end time, then you might want to enable slot 3 (and ask for the meeting end time) only if a value for slot 2 is not provided.
 To make a slot conditional, edit the slot, and then from the **More** ![More icon](images/kabob.png) menu, select **Enable condition**.
 Define the condition that must be met for the slot to be enabled.